 The SECURE Act made significant changes to the laws regarding retirement accounts and beneficiary designations.
 Clients are strongly encouraged to review their current estate/trust documents (if prepared by us, look for a reference to “Deferrable Retirement Benefits”) and beneficiary designations on their retirement accounts to determine the impact of the SECURE Act.

-If you have any questions regarding the SECURE Act’s impact on your estate plan, please reach out to a member of the Estates Group at FLB – namely Ed Lentz, Pete Iorio or Rick Calabrese.
-We also encourage you to reread our April 2019 letter relating to other tax and estate planning matters.
+If you have any questions regarding the SECURE Act’s impact on your estate plan, please reach out to a member of the Estates Group at FLB – namely Ed Lentz or Pete Iorio We also encourage you to reread our April 2019 letter relating to other tax and estate planning matters.